Sennotypes and oils by Alfred Bock held at the Tasmanian Museum and Art Gallery.

 The stamp (below) shows the early bare design of the photographer’s initials “A.B.” encircled by a belt with buckle, the motto in Latin “Ad Altiora” within the belt’s circumference, and a kangaroo perched on top.
 The studio’s address lies outside the design.

 Alfred Bock stamp, mid-1850s

 © KLW NFC Imprint & The Private Collection of John & Robyn Mcullagh 2006-2007 ARR.

 This is an earlier Alfred Bock studio stamp dated around 1857 when he first set up the City Photographic Establishment at 140 Elizabeth St. Hobart Town, complete with glass house studio.
 More of these cartes are held here at The McCullagh Collection.

-A fuller biographical account is given in The Dictionary of Australian Artists: painters, sketchers, photographers and engravers to 1870, edited by Joan Kerr (1992 MUP).
+See this biographical account in The Dictionary of Australian Artists: painters, sketchers, photographers and engravers to 1870, edited by Joan Kerr, pp 77-78 (1992 MUP).

 Biographical entry in The Dictionary of Australian Artists: painters, sketchers, photographers and engravers to 1870 Joan Kerr (ed) 1992 pp77-78